paulbaron/ShaderEditor/Log book/LOG BOOK.md

 There should not be more than one draw call per branch of the tree.
 This tree should actually be specific to the render pass.
-It might be nice to have the data separated from this tree.
+It might be nice to have the data separated from this tree so that we can give them in different ways depending on the render pass.
 But for the 3D objects, we need to keep the hierarchy to see the link between the textures/material data and the vertices.
 So the data structure editor must allow to create/load branches that can then be used as building blocks for the update of the data in the render pass.

 Actual data corresponding to the sample above: